scando1993/thingsboard.github.io/docs/samples/esp32/ota.md

 2. Add the new rule chain that will update the device's server attribute *fwStateIsSynced*.
 The attribute type is boolean and it will be used to show on the dashboard is firmware synced or not.
-Download, import [Check is ESP32 firmware synced](/docs/samples/esp32/resources/check_is_esp32_firmware_synced.json) rule chain into ThingsBoard and save it:
+Download, import [Check is ESP32 firmware synced](/docs/samples/esp32/resources/check_is_esp32_firmware_synced.json) rule chain into Pacificsoft and save it:

     <img data-gifffer="/images/samples/esp32/ota/import_rule_chain.gif" width="1000"/>